DamianEstey/Hubs-gml/README.md

-# Hubs is a very simple, flexible way to have your controller communicate globally with objects.
-Here is how it works:
+# Hubs, here is how it works:

 ```
 //Put this in the create event of your controller.